 Employment laws

 You have legal obligations when you employ people.
-Your obligations require you to:
+For example, you must:

 Anti-bullying laws

-Bullying at work occurs when a person or group of people, repeatedly behave unreasonably towards a worker and put the worker's health or safety at risk.
+Bullying is when a person or group repeatedly behaves unreasonably towards a worker and put the worker's health or safety at risk.

 Franchising Code of Conduct